larson00/OOPAlpha/README.md

 Create a method called print that would take your collection and list all of the contents.
 It should handle all of your classes

+Step 18

+The program is required to create an audit trail on its tests of the production line so that it records which employee ran the test.
+To accomplish this you will need to create a class named EmployeeInfo that will allow the user to input their full name and then create a user id of their first initial and surname.
+The class will have 2 fields
+ StringBuilder name;
+ String code;
+The class will have the following methods defined:
+ public StringBuilder getName()
+ public String getCode()
+ private void setName()
+ private void createEmployeeCode(StringBuilder name)
+ private String inputName()
+ private boolean checkName(StringBuilder name)
+The setName() method will be called from the constructor which will use inputName() to get a name (firstname and surname) as a single input from the user before checkName() is used to make sure that the name supplied has a space in it.
+If a valid name is given then createEmployeeCode() is used to take the first initial from the first name and add it to the full surname to create the code.
+If there is no space then default value of guest is to be used as the value for code.
+In the TestProductionLine class create an employee object using the EmployeeInfo class.
+Using the getCode() method display the employee code at the bottom of the product output.

+step 19

+An additional piece of information is required to be produced for the auditing with the users department information being required as well.
+The department code is made up of four letters and two numbers.
+The format of the department code is the first letter must be in uppercase with the following three all being lowercase and no spaces.
+The following three fields need to be added to the EmployeeInfo class:
+ String deptId;
+6
+Copyright © 2015, Oracle and/or its affiliates.
+All rights reserved.
+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Other names may be trademarks of their respective owners.
+ Pattern p;
+ Scanner in;
+The following new methods have to be defined:
+ public String getDeptId()
+ private void setDeptId()
+ private String getId()
+ private boolean validId(String id)
+As there will be multiple inputs across the class now the scanner will need to be declared and closed in the constructor.
+The pattern to control the format of the input will also have to be declared in the constructor.
+In between opening and closing the scanner, the constructor will need to not only get the name but also the deptId of the user. setDeptId() will call getDeptId() to get the id from the user before validId() is used to check if the input matches the pattern.
+If the pattern matches then the given id is set to deptId otherwise a default value of None01 should be assigned.
+As there are now two values to be displayed (code, deptId) create a toString() method that will override the output and allow you to simply display the value of the object to the screen.
+Update the TestProductionLine class to use the toString() method to display the values to the console.

+Step 20

+To ensure that sensitive information is not leaked it is important that the information saved to file is encoded.
+To meet these regulations you need to add a method to the EmployeeInfo class that will reverse the order of the text stored for the department id.
+This should be done recursively using a method named reverseString().
+The following new methods have to be defined:
+ public String reverseString(String id)
+If a valid department id is provided then reverseString() should be called before assigning the user input to the deptId field.